 An easy five day, four night exploration of Western Cape Breton Island by bicycle or on foot.
-It follows a traffic-free trail – flat and very easy for both cycling and hiking, and has one day of hilly hiking in the Mabou Highlands.
+It follows the traffic-free Celtic Shores Coastal Trail, which is flat and very easy for both cycling and hiking.
+There is also one day of hilly hiking in the Mabou Highlands.

 “Simply amazing – the incredible views, sounds of nature, and the smell of fresh air and ocean all combined to make this the most exhilarating and personally rewarding holiday. ” – Beth J

 WHY THIS TRIP?

 - This is our easiest trip.
 The route, with one day’s exception, is flat.

 - Mabou is a cultural, musical, and natural gem of Western Cape Breton Island, at the heart of surrounding rural Gaelic communities.

 - The day of highland hiking is magnificent, with breath-taking views from Sight Point and Cape Mabou.

 - The cycling, whether you use regular or electric bikes, is very easy, traffic-free, and gorgeous, through Port Hood and Judique along the Celtic Shores Coastal Trail.

 - Uninterrupted views over the Gulf of St. Lawrence.